 // Biography

-Daniel John Jones is a artist and technologist whose work explores new ways in which sound and technology can illuminate our understanding of the world, translating patterns and data into living musical forms.
-Daniel Jones His BAFTA-nominated practice spans topics ranging from bacterial dynamics to network infrastructures, and has been shown at venues including the Centre Pompidou, Barbican, the Museum of Science and Industry, IRCAM, the Southbank Centre, and the Royal Institution of Great Britain.
+Daniel John Jones is an artist and technologist whose work explores new ways in which sound and technology can illuminate our understanding of the world, translating patterns and data into living musical forms.
+His BAFTA-nominated practice spans topics ranging from bacterial dynamics to network infrastructures, and has been shown at venues including the Centre Pompidou, Barbican, the Museum of Science and Industry, IRCAM, the Southbank Centre, and the Royal Institution of Great Britain.

-As one half of Jones/Bulley, this involves creating large-scale sculptural sound installations, exploring forest ecosystems (Living Symphonies, 2014-2023), global ecologies of human-recorded audio (Maelstrom, 2012-2022), FM radio broadcasts (Radio Reconstructions, 2012-), and weather systems (Variable 4, 2011-).
+In his studio practice as part of Jones/Bulley, this involves creating large-scale sculptural sound installations, exploring forest ecosystems (Living Symphonies, 2014-2023), global audio ecologies (Maelstrom, 2012-2022), FM radio broadcasts (Radio Reconstructions, 2012-), and weather systems (Variable 4, 2011-).